Idaho

 Voting In-Person

 Registered voters must present one of the following valid photo ID at the polls in order to vote.
-If you are not able to show an acceptable ID, you are given the option to sign a Personal Identification Affidavit.
+If you are not able to show an acceptable ID, you are given the option to sign a Personal Identification Affidavit (which must include name + address AND date of birth OR driver’s license number OR ID card number).

 Voter registration: If an individual does not have a current Idaho driver’s license or identification card, they cannot register online.
 They will need to register to vote in person or by mail.
-An Idaho resident seeking to register to vote by mail will be asked to provide the number of a current driver’s license or identification card.
+An Idaho resident seeking to register to vote by mail will be asked to provide the number of a current driver’s license or identification card, but if the voter does not have one of those documents, they can provide the last four digits of their Social Security Number instead.
 An Idaho resident seeking to register to vote in person, either at a county clerk’s office or at the polls, will need to provide a current photo identification.
 Acceptable identification includes:

 In-person voting: A registered voter must present a current photo identification to vote in person.
 Acceptable identification includes:

 A registered voter who is unable to provide personal identification that meets this requirement may sign a personal identification affidavit to vote at the polls during early voting or on Election Day.
-The affidavit will require the voter to affirm their identity.
+The affidavit will require the voter to affirm their identity by providing either their date of birth or the number from their Idaho driver’s license or state ID.

 Voting by Mail: A registered voter does not need to provide a copy of their identification when voting by mail.
-They will be required to sign an affidavit on one of the envelopes in which the ballot is returned.
-The affidavit will affirm that they are who they say they are.
+They will be required to sign an affidavit on the back of the envelope in which the ballot is returned.
+The affidavit will affirm that they are who they say they are, but it does not need to be notarized.

 Provisional Ballot: Idaho does not use provisional ballots.
 If a voter does not have acceptable identification, they may sign a personal identification affidavit in order to vote.